Spring Framework is one of the most popular Java EE frameworks.

 Table of Contents

-Spring Framework – DI, IoC, AOP
+Spring Core Concepts – DI, IoC, AOP

 - It is impossible to understand what is Spring Framework without understanding what is Dependency Injection and Inversion of Control.
 Dependency Injection also called as DI, is one of the types of Inversion of Control (IoC).